kruus/gen-dnn/README.md

     fast)
 - I might try some C++ versions of Winograd convolution, if I have time.
 - There are no plans to put low-level impls for other chips into this public repo

+### SX modifications

+- SX cmake support is developed in subdirectory dev-cmake-sx
+  - changes to SX platform spec go into a tarfile that get untarred in gen-dnn root dir
+  - *** cmake-3.8 *** is OK, cmake-3.0 is not
+    - because cmake-3.8 has a handy call to Platform/SX-Initialize that I require
+  - ./build.sh -ST      SX, TRACE [cmake --trace]
+    - ---> build-sx/ and build-sx.log

+- SX has no posix_memalign :(
+- SX int is only 32-bit (even though you can use -size_t64)
+- SX has many conversion warnings.
+- SX link with libmkldnn.a ~ OK
+- SX run FAILS -- segfault within ref_relu_fwd init during memory_desc_wrapper
+  - is this related to 32-bit int issues?

 ## Github repos